paketo-buildpacks/dotnet-core-runtime/README.md

     # Setting the build flag to true will ensure that the Dotnet Core Runtime
     # dependency is available to subsequent buildpacks during their build phase.
     # Currently we do not recommend having your application directly interface with
-    # the runtimes instead use the dotnet-core-sdk-cnb.
+    # the runtimes instead use the dotnet-core-sdk.
 However,
     # if you are writing a buildpack that needs to use the dotnet core runtime during
     # its build process, this flag should be set to true.
     build = true